Quickstart

 The Status LED stays red or never turns green

-The device cannot reach Sixfab Connect.
-Verify the LTE antennas are hand-tight, move the device to a location with better cellular reception, or plug an Ethernet cable into the 1 Gbps port.
+The device cannot reach ALPON Cloud.
+Verify the LTE antennas are hand-tight, move the device to a location with better cellular coverage, or plug an Ethernet cable into the 1 Gbps port.
 First-time provisioning over LTE can take up to 3 minutes.

 The QR code does not scan